Sharjeel92/senior_data_engineer_assessment/Syeds-solutions/Question2/Readme.md

-Instructions on running the program
+**Instructions on running the program

 Please note that the staging and production databases are hosted on an Azure server, on my personal account.
 So in order to connect please update the credentials lines in line 16-31 of the notebook.
 The credentials file is sent in an email.
 This is dummy data so we should be fine using this approach.

-The 2 '.numbers' extension files were first converted to csv and then placed in an Azure Storage blob, and the credentials to which are in the code.
+The two '.numbers' extension files were first converted to csv and then placed in an Azure Storage blob, and the credentials to which are in the code.
 However, since the data is fake, and the account is my private Azure account, it should not be an issue for this test case.
-I strongly recommend against doing this for data security and HIPAA compliance reasons.
+I strongly recommend against repeating this approach, as it is detrimental to data security and HIPAA compliance.

 To test the program: